 Make your best guess.
 Make assumptions about your market to start the conversation and challenge the status quo.
 If nothing else this highlights the pain and the impact that not knowing this information has on the business.
 It should generate interest and resources to get to the bottom of the numbers.

-Interested in taking your customer segmentation to the next level and really juicing our ability to have business impact conversations.
-Schedule a demo of Vennli, the content intelligence platform helping marketing improve their content effectiveness at every stage of the customer journey.
+Interested in taking your customer segmentation to the next level and really juicing our ability to have business impact conversations, sign up for a free trial of Cobomba.